 The rate of interest for PPF is set by the Government while that of FD is set by the individual bank or NBFC.

 As FD comes with more flexibility, it is the winner in this PPF vs FD battle.
 Invest with a minimum of Rs.
-25,000 in Fixed Deposit with Bajaj Finance and get FD interest rates up to 8.75%.
-Senior Citizens will get 0.35% more, and you can even get 0.25% more with our special 15-month FD.
+25,000 in Fixed Deposit with Bajaj Finance and get FD interest rates up to 8.35%.
+Senior Citizens will get 0.25% more, and you can even get 0.25%.

 Calculate Your Maturity Amount with FD Calculator